edurant/edurant.github.io/advising/semester-transition-ref.md

 # Semester Academic Catalog

 The updated academic catalog for 2023-24 will be published in January, 2023.
 Until it is published, you may need to check with your advisor with for certain questions (e.g., what are the exact prerequisites of new semester course) that you would normally look to the catalog for.

-# F22 Freshmen Starting in MA120

-In 2022, freshmen who start the math. sequence in MA120 in fall will take MA120-MA136-MA137 on quarters.
-In fall of 2023 they will take MTH2980T, a special transition course.

 # Minors